|Early Spring Date:||April 28|

-Cape May Warblers are one of the most highly-sought warbler species each spring at Monticello Park.
+Spring: Cape May Warblers are one of the most highly-sought warbler species each spring at Monticello Park.
 Their numbers are heavily dependent on the spruce budworms in the boreal (far northern) forests where they breed.
 Each year when the budworms are scarce, the warblers tend to be scarce the next spring.
 When the budworms are plentiful, the warblers are plentiful the next year.
 In 2005, no Cape May Warblers were seen or heard at Monticello.
 In 2009, single sightings occurred on only three different days, and this could have been the same bird.
-In other years, Cape May Warblers have been more common.
-In 2017, multiple sightings were recorded on 18 days.
-They are most likely to be seen during the second week in May.
+In other years, Cape May Warblers have been much more common and have typically been seen during the first half of May.

 Where to See Them in the Park

 Cape May Warblers can be difficult to find, because they typically stay in the canopy.
 During the spring, they often forage in trees on the knoll near the yard with the azaleas.
 They frequently go into the stream and then preen in a nearby bush.

 The males are mostly yellow, with prominent black "tiger stripes" on the flanks.
 They have a brick-red patch on the cheek and a white patch on the wings.
 The cap is dark, and on some birds, appears to be black.
 They have a black line through their eye and a yellow line over it.
 The back is olive with faint black streaks.